santiagoramirez/jquery.search-filter.js/README.md

 **url**

-The url to send requests.
+The url to send the request.
 ```
 default : ''
 options : string